What Is DOT Certification?

 Do Not Put Off Getting a DOT Number

-To be issued a DOT number, you must submit an application through the Unified Registration System (URS), as well as pay a filing fee.
+To be issued a DOT number, you must apply to the Unified Registration System (URS), as well as pay a filing fee.
 In doing so, it is essential to indicate what kind of business operations you plan on undertaking.
 This can include:

 • motor carriers